greenelab/knowledge-graph-review/manuscript.md

 #### Rule-Based Relationship Extraction

-Rule based-extraction consists of identifying essential keywords and grammatical patterns to detect relationships of interest.
+Rule-based extraction consists of identifying essential keywords and grammatical patterns to detect relationships of interest.
-Keywords are established via expert knowledge or though the use of pre-existing ontologies, while grammatical patterns are constructed via experts curating parse trees.
+Keywords are established via expert knowledge or through the use of pre-existing ontologies, while grammatical patterns are constructed via experts curating parse trees.
-Parse trees are tree data structures that depict a sentence's grammatical structure and come into two forms: a constituency parse tree (Figure {@fig:constituency-parse-tree-example}) and a dependency parse tree (Figure {@fig:dependency-parse-tree-example}).
+Parse trees are tree data structures that depict a sentence's grammatical structure and come in two forms: a constituency parse tree (Figure {@fig:constituency-parse-tree-example}) and a dependency parse tree (Figure {@fig:dependency-parse-tree-example}).
-Both trees use part of speech tags, labels that dictate the grammatical role of a word such as noun, verb, adjective, etc, for construction, but represent the information in two different forms.
+Both trees use part of speech tags, labels that dictate the grammatical role of a word such as noun, verb, adjective, etc., for construction, but represent the information in two different forms.
-Constituency parse trees breaks a sentence down into a subphrases (Figure {@fig:constituency-parse-tree-example}) while dependency path trees analyzes the grammatical structure of a sentence (Figure {@fig:dependency-parse-tree-example}).
+Constituency parse trees break a sentence into subphrases (Figure {@fig:constituency-parse-tree-example}) while dependency path trees analyze the grammatical structure of a sentence (Figure {@fig:dependency-parse-tree-example}).
 Many text mining approaches [@i7KpvzCo; @3j1T67vB; @iiQkIqUX] use such trees to generate features for machine learning algorithms and these approaches are discussed in later sections.
-In this section we focus on approaches that use rule based extraction as a primary strategy to detect sentences that allude to a relationship.
+In this section we focus on approaches that use rule-based extraction as a primary strategy to detect sentences that allude to a relationship.

 Grammatical patterns can simplify sentences for easy extraction [@aJL1tPyy; @66vfJAIo].
 Jonnalagadda et al. used a set of grammar rules inspired by constituency trees to reshape complex sentences with simpler versions [@aJL1tPyy] and these simplified versions were manually curated to determine the presence of a relationship.
-By simplifying sentences this approach achieved high recall, but had low precision [@aJL1tPyy].
+By simplifying sentences, this approach achieved high recall, but had low precision [@aJL1tPyy].
-Other approach used simplification techniques to make extraction easier [@15I4QE3J; @7PCrlbDi; @J0VF6x1n; @1HnOwZ1Xq].
+Other approaches used simplification techniques to make extraction easier [@15I4QE3J; @7PCrlbDi; @J0VF6x1n; @1HnOwZ1Xq].
 Tudor et al. simplified sentences to detect protein phosphorylation events [@J0VF6x1n].
 Their sentence simplifier broke complex sentences that contain multiple protein events into smaller sentences that contain only one distinct event.
 By breaking these sentences down the authors were able to increase their recall; however, sentences that contained ambiguous directionality or multiple phosphorylation events were too complex for the simplifier.
-As a consequence the simplifier missed some relevant sentences [@J0VF6x1n].
+As a consequence, the simplifier missed some relevant sentences [@J0VF6x1n].
 These errors highlight a crucial need for future algorithms to be generalizable enough to handle various forms of complex sentences.

 Pattern matching is a fundamental approach used to detect relationship asserting sentences.